Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 **-u, --sysupgrade**
     Checks for package updates in the AUR.
 If updates are found, they will be installed if the user says so.
+Pass twice to downgrade.

 Additionally, parameters **-S**, **--sync**, **-y** and **-refresh** are accepted for pacman syntax compatibility. **-S**/**--sync**